rosenpass/rosenpass/papers/whitepaper.md

     // Find the peer and apply retransmission protection lookup_peer(pt.pidi);

-    // In December 2024, the InitConf retransmission mechanisim was redesigned
+    // In December 2024, the InitConf retransmission mechanism was redesigned
     // in a backwards-compatible way.
 See the changelog.
     //
     // -- 2024-11-30, Karolin Varner